-- (f) When the National Planning Agency decides after a screening process that a project shall not be subject to EIA the agency must inform the public about its decision and reasons for it.
-This includes making available all the relevant information.
-The same is true in the case of a public authority making a decision on issuing permits (operation permit, building permit or development consent).
-If the authority decides against the opinion of the National Planning Agency on the EIA it must be explained and all relevant information must be made available. - (ii) See above (i).
-Furthermore, Aall the information listed in paragraph 6 shall be available to the public according to Act No. 14023/20122006 on Access to Information on Environmental Matters, unless some of the exemptions apply. - (g) See above (b) - (h) The deciding authority must take due consideration of all information gathered including the comments (information, analysis or opinions) put forward in the public participation process.
+- (ii) See above (i).
+Furthermore, all the information listed in paragraph 6 shall be available to the public according to Act No. 140/2012 on Access to Information, unless some of the exemptions apply. - (g) See above (b) - (h) The deciding authority must take due consideration of all information gathered including the comments (information, analysis or opinions) put forward in the public participation process.
 This fundamental principle of public participation, that is that all comments are duly considered before a decision is made, has been reaffirmed in legal rulings on appealed decisions.
-This also follows from the fundamental rule of investigation stemming for the Administrative Procedure Act. - (i) According to the Administrative Procedure Act No. 37/1993 -an administrative decision must be announced to all parties to the decision.
-According to the EAIA act No. 111/2021 a decision on whether a project shall be subject to EIA or not shall be presented to the public and according to the same act the National Planning Agency's Opinion on the EIA of a project shall be presented to the project developer, permit authorities, parties and those everyone who that participated in the decision making process by sending in comments or other information and be accessible to the public on the Internet and prominently presented by The National Planning Agency. .
-The Opinion shall be made easily accessible to the public and the National Planning Agency must for that purpose advertise in a national newspaper when the Opinion is finalised and available.
-In practice all decisions and opinions of the National Planning Agency are published on the agency's web-site.
-Operation Permits are issued in accordance with Act No. 7/1998 on Hygiene and Pollution Control and regulation 550785/20181999 based on that act.
+This also follows from the fundamental rule of investigation stemming for the Administrative Procedure Act. - According to the Administrative Procedure Act No. 37/1993 an administrative decision must be announced to all parties to the decision.
+According to Act No. 111/2021 a decision on whether a project shall be subject to EIA or not shall be presented to the public and according to the same act the National Planning Agency's Opinion on the EIA of a project shall be presented to the project developer and those who participated in the decision making process by sending in comments or other information and be accessible to the public on the Internet and prominently presented by The National Planning Agency.
+In practice all decisions and opinions of the National Planning Agency are published on the agency's website.
+Operation Permits are issued in accordance with Act No. 7/1998 on Hygiene and Pollution Control and regulation 550/2018 based on that act.
 The issuer of Operation Permits must make sure that applications for permits are accessible for the public.
-As soon as a permit has been drafted the draft must be made available for the public for comments, giving 4 or 8 weeks to comment-depending on the size of the project in question.
-Once a decision has been made to issue a permit the permit shall be advertised by the issuer of the permit on its websitein the Icelandic Official Journal.
+As soon as a permit has been drafted the draft must be made available for the public for comments, giving 4 weeks to comment.
+Once a decision has been made to issue a permit the permit shall be advertised by the issuer of the permit on its website.
 In the case of a development consent a decision to issue consent as well as the Opinion of the National Planning Authority, if the project was subject to an EIA, shall be published in the Icelandic Official Journal as well as in a national newspaper within two weeks from the decision of the issuer.
 The advertisement shall include information on the right to appeal the decision and relevant deadlines in doing so.
 Some projects that must undergo an EIA are subject to a building permit.
-Building permits are issued by the local authorities (municipalities) or the Iceland Construction Authority, - (j) This paragraph is implemented in Icelandic legislation by several acts of law.
+Building permits are issued by the local authorities (municipalities) or the Iceland Construction Authority. - (j) This paragraph is implemented in Icelandic legislation by several acts of law.
 The general rule is that when operating conditions are reconsidered, same rules on public participation apply as when a new permit is issued. - (k) Act No. 18/1996 on Genetically Modified Organisms (GMOs) implements EU Directive 2001/18/EC on the deliberate release into the environment of genetically modified organisms.
 The Act sets out the administrative process for issuing permits for placing on the market and other deliberate release of GMOs.
 According to the act the public must be consulted before a permit to place GMO on the market is issued.
 The Environment Agency, which issues GMO permits, shall draft a summary of the application that shall be introduced to the public.
 The Environment Agency's Assessment Report shall also be made available to the public.
 Furthermore, the Environment Agency shall hold public meetings or in other way consult the public, as is necessary, before a permit is issued.
 The public has 30 days from the publishing of the summary to submit its comments.